Neppord/pimped-rose/README.md

 The codebase have multiple source files with code you are not allowed to change.
 You may create as many source files you like, but don't replace functionality that already exists.
-You are allowed to change the main.py file and write tests for it if you like.
+You are allowed to change the main file and write tests for it if you like.

 # Welcome to The pimped rose